-When everything aligns properely Fire can do immense burst damage, but is also quite vulnerable to dispel magic and RNG (Random Number Generation,) which means that if you’re facing a good dispeller or are simply unlucky you’ll find yourself doing far less damage than otherwise.
+Some skilled players are competitive though, and Fire Mages can do some pretty impressive burst when things line up.
+Fire is also quite vulnerable to dispel magic (your procs can be dispelled) and RNG (Random Number Generation,) which means that if you’re facing a good dispeller or are simply unlucky you’ll find yourself doing far less damage than otherwise.

 Fire Mage PvP Build

 Let’s see… you can do ganking, world PvP (solo or group,) duels, arena (2, 3, 5s,) and various BGs.
 Your talent picks will vary depending on your PvP of choice and your group.
 Our picks for general PvP are checked , but other talents might be the best for particular situations.